Jarred Kelenic Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The Twins give up the seventh-fewest home runs in baseball (99 total, one per game).
+- Twins pitchers combine to allow 100 home runs (one per game), the fourth-fewest in the league.

-- Ober makes the start for the Twins, his 15th of the season.
-He is 5-4 with a 2.61 ERA and 79 strikeouts through 82 2/3 innings pitched.
+- Maeda gets the start for the Twins, his ninth of the season.
+He is 2-5 with a 5.50 ERA and 41 strikeouts in 36 2/3 innings pitched.

-- The right-hander's last time out was on Saturday, July 8 against the Baltimore Orioles, when he went six innings, surrendering one earned run while allowing four hits.
+- In his most recent time out on Saturday against the Oakland Athletics, the righty tossed three innings, giving up three earned runs while surrendering four hits.

-- In 14 games this season, the 28-year-old has amassed an ERA of 2.61, with 8.6 strikeouts per nine innings.
-Opponents are hitting .207 against him.
+- The 35-year-old has a 5.50 ERA and 10.3 strikeouts per nine innings in eight games this season, while allowing a batting average of .271 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.